flutter/website/src/docs/development/tools/devtools/inspector.md

 {{site.alert.note}}
-  You can still access the Flutter inspector directly from Android Studio and IntelliJ, but you might prefer the more spacious view when running it from DevTools in a browser.
+  You can still access the Flutter inspector directly from Android Studio/IntelliJ, but you might prefer the more spacious view when running it from DevTools in a browser.
 Also note that the UI for the inspector varies slightly between these environments.
 This page